 - 2 eggs, beaten well

-- Preheat broiler in your oven (or use a small toaster oven broiler to keep the kitchen cooler.)
+- Preheat broiler in your oven or small toaster oven.

 - Wash mushrooms if needed, dry with paper towels, and slice into thick slices.

 - Heat 2 teaspoons of olive oil in a small 8 inch omelet pan, add mushrooms, and saute over medium-high heat until the mushrooms have released their liquid and are lightly browned, about 6 minutes.